mattermost/docs/doc/charts/globals.md

 #### https

 Set to false for external urls to use `http://` instead of `https`.
 Defaults to true.

 If set to true, you will need to ensure the nginx chart has access to the certificates.

+In cases where you have TLS-termination in front of your ingresses, you probably want to look at [`global.ingress.tls.enabled`](#globalingresstlsenabled)

 #### externalIP